 Also, when you lie on your application or resume, you may not be able to bring an employment lawsuit against your employer, even if the employer has violated your rights during your employment.
 For example, if your employer discriminated against you and failed to give you a promotion, you may not be able to take legal actions.
 The employer can say, if he or she had known of your fabrications, they would not have hired you in the first place.
 In law, this is sometimes referred to as the “after-acquired evidence” theory.

 - Making up a college degree or diploma

 - Creating inaccurate statements about education, experience or certifications

 - Not disclosing a past termination that was justified

 - Omitting a former employer from your resume

 It is never a good idea to embellish your background and lie on a job application or resume.
 The work environment can be stressful enough without adding self-induced pressure on yourself to keep your secret.
 Often you may have to tell more lies to cover up the first lie.
 Not only will you lose your job if you are found out, but also it will go on your employment record and may affect future job prospects.
 Honesty is always the best policy.

-If your employer (or former employer) has wrongfully terminated you or violated your employment rights, you may be entitled to compensation.
+If your employer (or former employer) has wrongfully terminated you, discriminated against you due to pregnancy, age, race, gender or violated your employment rights, you may be entitled to compensation.
 Please contact the Law Offices of Joseph & Norinsberg.
 Their lawyers will provide an honest assessment of the strengths and weaknesses of your case.
 If your case merits going to court, the attorneys at the Law Offices of Joseph & Norinsberg will work diligently to help you find the justice you deserve.
-Contact the Law Offices of Joseph & Norinsberg at (212) JUSTICE or at email@example.com for a free initial consultation.
+Contact the Law Offices of Joseph & Norinsberg at (212) JUSTICE or at [email protected] for a free initial consultation.